erdmkbc/Machine-Learning-Tutorial/README.md

 * NLP(Natural Language Process)
 * PCA(Principle Component Analysis)
 * What is K-Fold-CrossValidation ?
+  * GridSearchCV vs RandomizedCV ?
-  * What is GridSearch ?
+* What are the Overfitting and Underfitting status ?
 * Recommendation Systems
 * Exploraty Data Analysis and training data that we use